 IT staff provide assistance with all classroom multimedia technology including projection, sound, cameras, and web conferencing.
-Contact the IT Service Desk if you need assistance with technology in a classroom or event space.
+Contact the IT Service Desk if you need assistance with technology in a classroom or event space (see contact information in the below Support section).

-9. Support
+Support